ReFreeKV: Towards Threshold-Free KV Cache Compression: Conclusion

 \section{Conclusion}

 In this study, we introduce a new KV cache compression objective that lifts the threshold dependency, so to achieve input-insensitive pruning for robust inference performance.
 Towards this objective, we propose a novel method, termed \method, which employs a straightforward yet effective two-stage KV cache pruning process.
-Comprehensive experiments conducted across diverse datasets, encompassing a variety of tasks and context lengths, demonstrate that \method achieves nearly lossless compression without input-specific tuning or thresholds, while with notable memory reduction.
+Comprehensive experiments conducted across diverse datasets, encompassing a variety of tasks, context lengths and LLM models, demonstrate that \method achieves near-lossless compression robustly without involving any input-specific thresholds, while able to deliver notable KV cache reduction.